Xbaal/CSGOSkins-market-extension/README.md

 display which bots have a specific item (new clutchboss market)

-I found out, that the server already sends all the data, which bot has which item, so this is just a dirty little displaying script.
+I found out, that the server already sends all the data, which bot has which item, so this is just a little displaying script.